TylerinkBroeker/EmployeeTracker/ReadMe.md

 ## Installation:
 npm install
 ## Usage:
-To run this application, use
+To run this application, use node index.js
 ## License:
 None
 ## Contributing: